trampgeek/gfm-preview/README.md

 can be dropped.

+### Twigging the whole question

+Sometimes question authors want to use template parameters to alter not just the template of the question but also its text, or its test case or indeed just about any part of it.
+This is achieved by use of the *Twig all* checkbox.
+If that is checked, all parts of the question can include Twig expressions.
+For example, if there is a template parameter function name, defined as, say,

+    { "functionname": "find_first"}

+the body of the question might begin

+Write a function `{{ functionname }}(items)` that takes a list of items as a parameter and returns the first ...

+The test cases would then also need be parameterised, e.g. the test code might be

+    {{ functionname }}([11, 23, 15, -7])

+The *Twig all* capability is most often used when randomising questions, as explained in the following sections.

 ### Preprocessing of template parameters

+As mentioned earlier, the template parameters do not need to be hard coded;
+they can be procedurally generated when the question is first initialised, allowing for the possibility of random variants of a question or questions customised for a particular student.
+The question author chooses how to generate required template parameters using the *Preprocessor* dropdown in the *Template controls* section of the question editing form.

+The simplest and
+by far the most efficient option is *Twig*.
+Selecting that option results in the template parameters field being passed through Twig to yield the JSON template parameter string.
+That string is decoded to yield the Twig context for all subsequent Twig operations on the question.
+When evaluating the template parameters in this way the only context is the STUDENT variable, documented [here](#the-twig-student-variable).
+The output of that initial Twig run thus provides the context for subsequent evaluations of the question's template, text, test cases, etc.

+The choice of program to perform
 ### The Twig TEST variable

 The template variable `TEST`, which is defined in the Twig context only when